Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

-# Run LLaMA Offline on Your PC
+see# Run LLaMA Offline on Your PC

 **LLaMA** is a GPT-equivalent model (developed by Meta/Facebook), part of the open-source large language models (LLMs) by Meta AI.